The polderlab's scientists

 Fleur van Duin

 ‘The aim of my research is to find out what interventions you can use to strengthen biodiversity.
 And how to stop problems such as peat degradation and soil subsidence.
-I will set up several experiments in the polderlab over the next four years and monitor their effects.’
+With large scale field experiments, we hope to better understand the environmental impacts as well as the underlying processes.’

-Land van Ons is making the land available for the polderlab.
-Fleur really likes the fact that this puts her research close to the field.
-‘Hopefully, I will soon be able to make some impact for the future of agriculture in the peatland area with my research results.’
+Land van Ons provides the land for this polderlab.
+Fleur really likes the fact that this puts her research close to the real world.
+‘Hopefully, this research will provide insight into what sustainable agriculture in a peat meadow area should look like.’

 Thomas Franssen